 The task force could be created by the Martha's Vineyard Commission and include representation from business community and town officials.
 The task force could build on work of IHT's Workforce Housing Survey to further identify the housing needs for seasonal employees (e.g., how much, what kind, locations?).
 The task force could also explore feasibility of sites for potential dormitory/hotel-style housing perhaps with consideration given to land at the airport, as was mentioned by multiple workshop participants.
+Such dormitories may be able to incorporate off-season uses (such as homeless shelter and/or short-term housing for construction crews).
 The task force could also explore the possibility of proposing a sales tax for seasonal employee housing based on Breckinridge, Colorado model (0.125% sales tax).